openvinotoolkit/openvino/src/frontends/pytorch/README.md

-The PyTorch Frontend (PT FE) is a C++ based OpenVINO Frontend component that is responsible for reading and converting a PyTorch model to an `ov::Model` object that further can be serialized into the Intermediate Representation (IR) format.
+The PyTorch Frontend (PT FE) is a C++ based OpenVINO Frontend component that is responsible for reading and converting a PyTorch model to an `ov::Model` object that can be further serialized into the Intermediate Representation (IR) format.

-## Key contacts
+## Key Contacts

 People from the [openvino-pytorch-frontend-maintainers](https://github.com/orgs/openvinotoolkit/teams/openvino-pytorch-frontend-maintainers) have the rights to approve and merge PRs to the PyTorch Frontend component.